Misakihime21/Luna/README.md

 TODO LIST

-- pause with current objective (connect to mode variable in Gamemode)
+- current objective in pause menu(connect to mode variable in Gamemode)
 - light the house in the end
+- moving objects to get for the high switch

 Locations
 - toilet